lgeller/mad-hub-lgr/AndroidCatalog.md

 Android Widget Catalog
 ==================

-A collection of android widgets.
+A collection of Android widgets.

 ## Index
 * [Section One](AndroidCatalog.md#section-one)